Reasons to be physically active

 Globally, around 23 percent of adults and 81 percent of adolescents are not active enough, according to the World Health Organization.

 The WHO has marked World Health Day every year on April 7 since 1950 with an emphasis on a different medical condition each year.
-The theme of World Health Day 2017 is 'Depression: Let's talk.'
+The theme of World Health Day 2018 is universal health coverage.

-Five reasons to be physically active
+World Health Day 2018: Five reasons to be physically active

 SOCIETY